Guildford: Transport

-South Western Railway runs all services from London Road (Guildford) station, which is to the northeast of the town centre.
-Trains run to London Waterloo via Epsom or Oxshott.
+South Western Railway runs all services from London Road station, which is located to the north-east of the town centre.
+Trains run to London Waterloo, via Epsom or Oxshott.

 River navigations

 The River Wey is navigable from Weybridge to Godalming and the navigation authority is the National Trust.

 Cycling

 National Cycle Network Route 22, which will connect London to Portsmouth, and Route 223, which connects Chertsey to Shoreham-by-Sea, pass through Guildford.
 A bike-sharing scheme launched on the University of Surrey campus in August 2018.

 Long-distance footpaths

-The North Downs Way passes between Farnham and Dover, passes around 0.6 mi to the south of the town.
+The North Downs Way, which runs between Farnham and Dover, passes through the outskirts of Guildford, around 0.6 mi to the south of the town centre.
 The E2 European long distance path runs along the towpath of the River Wey through Guildford.
 The Fox Way is a 39 mi footpath that circles the town.

 Education

 State-funded schools

 As in the rest of Surrey, Guildford's state schools operate a two/three age group system.
 Primary schools in the town include Holy Trinity (which merged with Pewley Down in 1995), Burpham, St Thomas of Canterbury (Catholic), Sandfield Primary School, Boxgrove Primary School and Guildford Grove Primary School.
 Amongst the junior schools are Bushy Hill, Northmead Junior and Queen Eleanor's C of E. Secondary schools include George Abbot, Guildford County School, St Peter's, King's College and Christ's College.